compose-spec/compose-spec/05-services.md

 ```

 Services MAY be granted access to multiple secrets.
 Long and short syntax for secrets MAY be used in the
 same Compose file.
-Defining a secret in the top-level `secrets` must NOT imply granting any service access to it.
+Defining a secret in the top-level `secrets` must not imply granting any service access to it.
 Such grant must be explicit within service specification as [secrets](09-secrets.md) service element.

 ### security_opt